CDP Reporting 2025: A Mid-Market Guide to Higher Scores

 3. Engage Stakeholders

 Another important aspect of improving your score is communicating, collaborating, and sharing data across your value chain.
 Getting support from your suppliers, employees, and customers is key to ensuring your company can improve its CDP score.
-Engaging with suppliers is especially crucial as that is where the majority of most companies’ emissions (11.4x operational emissions) and other environmental impacts are, and that is why more than 47,000 companies received requests for data from CDP in 2023.
+Engaging with suppliers is especially crucial as that is where the majority of most companies’ emissions (11.4x operational emissions) and other environmental impacts are, and that is why more than 70,000 companies received requests for data from CDP in 2024.

 Ultimately, building a plan to report to the CDP will require a specialized knowledge and skill set that many companies receiving requests for data from CDP have not yet built the capacity for.
-Fortunately, there are a number of tools that can help your company prepare accurate and quantified ESG metrics and a winning sustainability narrative in order to optimize your company’s CDP submission.
+Fortunately, there are a number of tools that can help your company prepare accurate and quantified sustainability metrics and a winning sustainability narrative in order to optimize your company’s CDP submission.

 👉 Manage Scope 1, 2, and 3 GHG emissions data with Good.Lab’s advanced sustainability software.
 Learn how we help you simplify data collection, calculation, and reporting by clicking here.